Managing compression and archiving tasks is a substantive part of administering a GNU/Linux system.

 tar options come after the options bundle, and are matched to the corresponding parameter-taking options within the bundle, in turn.
 If arguments are provided using absolute path names,

 tar automatically stores them as relative path names (i.e., leading

 /s are removed).
 This avoids issues when unpacking archives on other systems.

 tar writes files to an archive, it writes them one after another, and annotates the files with additional information (e.g., date, access permissions, owner). tar archives can contain both files and whole directory hierarchies.

 These are some of the most useful

-- Append files denoted as option arguments to the archive; if a file with the same name as the to-be-appended file already exists in the archive, it will not be overwritten, as the new version is appended to the end of the archive; short for
+ex_filefile(s) to the archive.
+If a file with the same name as the to-be-appended file already exists in the archive, it will not be overwritten, as the new version is appended to the end of the archive.
+Short for

-- Append files that are newer than the corresponding copy inside of the archive; newer files do not replace their old archive copies, but instead are appended to the end of archive; if a file is not archived, it will be inserted into the archive; short for
+ex_filefile(s) that are newer than the corresponding copy inside of the archive.
+Newer files do not replace their old archive copies, but instead are appended to the end of archive.
+If a file is not archived, it will be inserted into the archive.
+Short for

 tar is a complex command that can be better understood by viewing examples.